The School Curriculum and Structure

 - a community where people work together, developing both temperance and tolerance

-Subject Leaders, who are experts in their field, carefully construct a curriculum that promotes a deep understanding of a wide range of topics.
+The curriculum promotes an understanding of a wide range of topics.
 Teachers plan learning that allows pupils to embed and recall knowledge through techniques such as interweaving of topics and spaced practice.
 We work closely with our Infant feeder school to provide a curriculum with seamless progression, development and mastery across the settings.
 For each subject area, we have an overview of the curriculum journey pupils experience at CEJA in relation to each subjects Intent, Implementation and Impact.

 For more detailed information of how our curriculum is implemented, please see the separate curriculum pages, where our long term programmes of study for each term are published in each subject area.